L-R: Gerry Freeman, James Telesforde John, Hugh ‘Chris’ Erickson, Jomo Jack and Leon King

 It is further alleged that he told Police he sold the kilos of cocaine at $11,000 per kilo.

-Graham told the court that it is alleged that John told Police that the 70 kilos of cocaine which were found together were to be sold to Erickson, Freeman, Jack and King.
-Graham said John stated that the cocaine was to be distributed to them; however, the meeting which Police interrupted was to confirm whether they had the money to back their word.
+Prosecution is contending that John told Police that the 70 kilos of cocaine which were found together were to be sold to Erickson, Freeman, Jack and King.
+John stated that the cocaine was to be distributed to them; however, the meeting which Police interrupted was to confirm whether they had the money to back their word.

 Meanwhile, also found at John's residence was a $508.00 receipt for gas on August 6 for boat fuel purchased at Bobby's Marine, St. Maarten.
 It is alleged that John told Police that the Colombians who delivered the drugs to him on the Monday had given him the receipt.